 Case StudiesWe are building a gallery of examples of Green Shores approaches to shoreline development and restoration for a range of shore types and physical settings, including alternatives to hard methods of shore protection.
 The project example gallery is intended to address a range of coastal development issues, such as brown field re-development and residential waterfront development, including public space, walkways and park areas.
-A list of case studies and links to a report for each is available on the right hand side of this page.
+A list of case studies and links to a report for each is available below:

 We encourage submission of other case examples by using our Green Shores Case Study Template